The History and the Mystery of John Cabot and the Cabot Rock

 Cabot's Second Voyage

 The second trip went better.
 Although Cabot had asked his backers for 5 ships this time, he received only one, "The Matthew".
 It was a navicula, a small vessel, with 3 masts and able to carry 50 tons of cargo.
 With 18 crewmen (including possibly his sons), he left Bristol in May of 1497.
-About one month later, reportedly June 24, 1497, he landed on the east coast of North America, but it is not known exactly where.
-Many historians believe it was Newfoundland, while others say Cape Breton, Labrador or even as far south as Maine.
+About one month later, reportedly June 24, 1497 (St. John's day), he landed on the east coast of North America, but it is not known exactly where.
+Many historians believe it was Newfoundland, while others say Cape Breton, Labrador, or even as far south as Maine.

-Vague details can be pieced together by several literary writings, but there is no first hand account left by Cabot himself.
-It seems that Cabot and his men went ashore, put up a cross and planted the banners of England and Venice, thus claiming the land for King Henry VII.
+Vague details can be pieced together by several known writings in his time, but there is no first hand account left by Cabot himself.
+It is said that Cabot and his men went ashore, put up a cross and planted the banners of England and Venice, thus claiming the land for King Henry VII.
 They met no one, but saw signs of inhabitants, perhaps Beothuk indians.

 More evidence is the map of the world made in 1507 by Johannes Ruysch.
 This is the second oldest map showing Cabot's discovery.
-There is strong evidence to suggest that Ruysch actually accompanied Cabot on his 1497 voyage, and hence he drew the map from first-hand experience.
-On Ruysch's map, he shows "Terra Nova" or Newfoundland.
+There is evidence by the publisher of the map that suggests Ruysch actually accompanied Cabot on his 1497 voyage, and hence he drew the map from first-hand experience.
+On Ruysch's map, he shows "Terra Nova" or "New Land".
 He lists only 5 names, one being "IN.
 BACCALAURUS".
-The word "IN" is short for Insula, or "Island".
-This is most certainly Baccalieu Island, near Grates Cove, making it one of the first recorded and longest-lived names associated with Canada.
-It is possible that any of these words might indicate an important place to Ruysch, being 1 of only 5 places named.
-Why else would Baccalieu Island be featured so prominently on this map and every map of the time thereafter, had it not great importance to the explorers?
+The word "IN" is short for "Insula", or "Island".
+Depending on the scale, this might indicate the entire island of Newfoundland itself, or perhaps it represents Baccalieu Island, at the tip of Conception Bay near Grates Cove.
+The island is nestled in a horseshoe shaped bay, which is very much like Conception Bay.
+The name "Baccalieu", therefore, is one of the first recorded and longest-lived names associated with Canada.
+It is likely this place was an important one to Ruysch, being 1 of only 5 places named on his map.
+Why else would Baccalieu Island be featured so prominently on this map, and every map of the time thereafter, had it not great importance to the explorers?

 Another interesting coincidence is that writings of the time suggest Cabot promised to name an island for a couple of his companions on the trip.
 There are only 3 known names of the passengers, one of whom was Giovanni Antonio de Carbonariis, a Milanese cleric.
 It is known that Cabot spent some 30 days traveling around the coast of the land he discovered.
 Is it possible that he fulfilled his promise to his friend, and that is how Carbonear Island, up the Conception Bay shore, got its name?

 Of the historians who believe the landfall was in Newfoundland, the debate is, where exactly?
 Many people support the idea it was Cape Bonavista, because it is due west of Dursey Head in Ireland, where Cabot is reported to have left the mainland on his voyage, and because it is recorded as "the land first seen by Cabot" on a map made by Mason in 1617.
-Visitors to the Discovery Trail can see a replica of The Matthew moored there today (after doing the Baccalieu Trail of course!).
+Visitors to the Discovery Trail can see a replica of The Matthew moored there today.
 While these people may be right, the good folks of Grates Cove challenge this notion quite strenuously because of the Cabot Rock.
-And the people of Cape Breton in Nova Scotia will dispute the landfall too for many reasons, including a notation on a world map made by Sebastian Cabot (Giovanni's son) in 1549 that shows the landfall made by his father in a place that looks like Cape Breton.
+Furthermore, "Land First Seen" does not necessarily mean "Land First Set Foot On"!
+Bonavista is the headland immediately across the bay from Grates Cove.
+It is quite possible that Cabot first saw Bonavista, but continued southerly to the next point, landing at Grates Cove, near to Baccalieu Island.
+The people of Cape Breton in Nova Scotia will dispute the landfall too for many reasons, including a notation on a world map made by Sebastian Cabot (Giovanni's son) in 1549 that shows the landfall made by his father in a place that looks like Cape Breton.
 The controversy continues!

 Cabot's Third and Final Voyage

 The King was very pleased with Cabot upon his return, and granted a pension to him of £ 20 per year.
 In February 1498, King Henry granted Cabot his second letters patent, authorizing him to take 6 ships back to "the londe and iles of late founde by the seid John".
-In May 1498, John left with 5 ships, and 1 returned after being damaged in a storm, but Cabot was never heard from again.
+In May 1498, John left with 5 ships, and 1 returned to Ireland after being damaged in a storm, but Cabot was never heard from again.
 Someone did indeed collect his pension on his behalf until 1499, but it is unclear if Cabot ever returned.
 Local legend has it that Giovanni Caboto and his son Sancio were killed near Grates Cove on his final voyage , which is tied into the legend of the Cabot Rock.
+While people assume that Cabot was lost with his ship the Matthew, there is strong evidence to suggest this is not the case.
+The name of the ship Cabot sailed in is only recorded for the 1497 voyage.
+There is no reason to conclude when he sailed in 1498 he used the same ship.
+In fact, one would expect more people and provisions were sent the second time, and with presumably more money to back him after the first success, he likely took a larger ship.
+In fact, the Bristol records show a ship named "Matthew" in trade to various ports for several years after 1500, and it is very likely Cabot's first ship.
+So, while it is possible that Cabot was indeed shipwrecked and perished on his second journey, the Matthew is likely not at the bottom of the sea off the Grates Rock!

 The Legend of the Cabot Rock